How to style layered hair: pro tips, tricks, and inspiring looks to try

 3. The sleek graduated bob

 Not all layers come in choppy, broken-up form.
 This style shows how graduating the length of a bob from back to front can create a super-flattering style.
-Wearing this style super-smooth like this will really show off that angular graduation of length—naturally, a great hair straightener is a must to keep this look sleek and swingy.
+Wearing this style super-smooth like this will really show off that angular graduation of length—naturally, a great hair straightener or pro smoothing treatment such as a Brazilian blowout is a must to keep this look sleek and swingy.

 4. The tousled shag layered style